Skip to main content

 Frequently Asked Questions

-FIRST NB OF LONG ISLAND has a Bank Health Score of D (46/100).
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+First Nb of Long Island has a Bank Health Score of B (67/100), placing it in solid financial health.
+It holds a Tier 1 capital ratio of 9.89%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST NB OF LONG ISLAND holds $4.2B in total assets and $3.4B in total deposits.
-It is located in GLEN HEAD, NEW YORK (FDIC Certificate #7072).
+First Nb of Long Island holds $4.2B in total assets and $3.4B in total deposits.
+It is headquartered in Glen Head, New York (FDIC Certificate #7072).

-FIRST NB OF LONG ISLAND has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.07%, and the return on assets is 0.50%.
+First Nb of Long Island has a Tier 1 capital ratio of 9.89%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.07%, and the return on assets is 0.50%.

 Yes.
-FIRST NB OF LONG ISLAND is FDIC-insured (Certificate #7072).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Nb of Long Island is FDIC-insured (Certificate #7072).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: